 # tspan

-element.
+The SVG tspan element defines a subtext within a text element or another tspan element.
 It allows for adjustment of the style and/or position of that subtext as needed.

-Usually, this element is create with:
+Usually, this element is created with:

 const tspan = parentElement.add('tspan')

-It's possible create as a disconnected element with gySVG('tspan')
+It's possible to create it as a disconnected element with gySVG('tspan') and attach it to the SVG document with .attachTo().

 More info: mdn (opens new window) | w3c (opens new window)